 Our Real-Time API is a simple JSON based REST Web Service that allows developers to verify individual email addresses on demand as a user enters them in a web form or mobile application.

-It is a simple HTTP GET request with two parameters:
+It is a simple POST request with two parameters:

 - address: the email address to be verified.

-- api key: the private API key for your BriteVerify account.
+- api key: the confidential API key for your BriteVerify account.
 NOTE: Each account has a frontend and a backend API key.
 For server side implementations use the Backend API Key.

 Here is an example request:

 There are only 4 statuses for an email in BriteVerify.

 - Valid: The email represents a real account / inbox available at the given domain

 - Unknown: For some reason we cannot verify valid or invalid.
 Most of the time a domain did not respond quickly enough.

 - Accept All: These are domains that respond to every verification request in the affirmative, and therefore cannot be fully verified.